chris6801/Pythonista_scene_platformer/README.md

 and some texture animations are all here.

-This is for me to learn how to implement smooth control and feel in a 2d platoforming game.
+This is for me to learn how to implement smooth control and feel in a 2d platformibf game.